ntstojchev/UnityRuntimeInputDebug/README.md

 ## Examples

-Example usage of the debugger in the Unity Open Project - Chop Chop!:
+- Example usage of the debugger in the Unity Open Project - Chop Chop!:

 ![CaptureExample](https://github.com/ntstojchev/UnityRuntimeInputDebug/blob/main/Docs/UOP_InputCaptureExample_Light.gif)

+- You can check the included DemoScene in `Assets/Scenes/` folder

 ## Credits